kwleonov/financialtransactionswindget/README.md

   - filter_by_currency(transactions, currency_code) - *The function get a list of dictionaries representing
   transactions as input.
 The function should return an iterator that alternately issues transactions where the transaction currency corresponds to the specified one (for example, USD).*
+  - transaction_descriptions(transactions): - *The generator, which takes a list of dictionaries with transactions and returns a description of each operation in turn.*
 - **tests/test_widget**
   - test_mask_account_card() - *Tests to verify that the function correctly recognizes and applies the desired type of masking, depending on the type of input data (card or account).*